Authored By: Sophie Lord

 The Shoves stayed there for two winters and Fredegond had secured an agreement with Blackwells to publish her first collection of poetry, Dreams and Journeys, before they left; the recurring headaches and sleeping difficulties that she suffered from meant she had struggled to get her poems into a publishable state.

 "to Gerald and me his mental troubles seemed but an intensity of realisation, and so it was with them all.
-They were saner than sane, if sanity means some chief central truth of feeling".
+They were saner than sane, if sanity means some chief central truth of feeling" (Shove 35).

-In September 1919, Gerald’s temporary job on The Economist came to an end; Fredegond suggested that they go to Cambridge as it would be easy for Gerald to get a job at the university, and so they left the next day.
-Woolf’s diary and letters record the continuing presence of the couple in London into 1920, however after Fredegond’s mother’s death in April there are no more visits; it was at this time that she became involved with Catholicism.
-On her deathbed her mother gave her a kitten they named Cuckoo which Fredegond writes of in her memoir: “We lavished on her all the love that had grown from our love for each other, and the longing for a home and children in the years of our wandering.”
+In September 1919, Gerald’s temporary job on The Economist came to an end.
+Fredegond suggested that they go to Cambridge as it would be easy for Gerald to get a job at the university, and they left the next day.
+Woolf’s diary and letters record the continuing presence of the couple in London into 1920, however after Fredegond’s mother’s death in April there are no more visits.
+It was at this time that she became involved with Catholicism.
+On her deathbed her mother gave her a kitten they named Cuckoo which Fredegond writes of in her memoir: “We lavished on her all the love that had grown from our love for each other, and the longing for a home and children in the years of our wandering” (Shove 40).
 Despite Fredegond’s increasingly different values, the Woolfs published Daybreak, her last collection of poetry during her lifetime, at the Hogarth Press in 1922.
-In February 1923, Woolf describes a trip to Cambridge and lunching with the Shoves a while after Fredegond has been confirmed into the Catholic Church; Woolf writes sceptically of this new-found faith – this visit is apparently the last time that they met.
+In February 1923, Woolf describes a trip to Cambridge and lunching with the Shoves a while after Fredegond has been confirmed into the Catholic Church; Woolf writes sceptically of this new-found faith – and this visit is apparently the last time that they met.
 After Fredegond’s death, her sister Ermengard wrote that: “viewing the whole of her work, one can trace the putting off of Bloomsbury, the putting on of Catholicism, the growing ardour of her love for animals, her deepening fears."
+(Maitland "Preface" viii).

-Gerald had been lecturing in economics and in 1926 he was made a Fellow of King’s College; Fredegond fondly looks back at this as a time of “prosperity” and stability:
+Gerald had been lecturing in Economics and in 1926 he was made a Fellow of King’s College, Cambridge; Fredegond fondly looks back at this as a time of “prosperity” and stability:

 "We had many comforts now and when Gerald's Fellowship came our times became broadly, almost in our own view mayorally, prosperous.
-We had grand trunks for travelling, several suits each and a well beloved daily cook who stayed with us for fourteen years, going with clock-like regularity".
+We had grand trunks for travelling, several suits each and a well beloved daily cook who stayed with us for fourteen years, going with clock-like regularity" (Shove 40).

 When their cat, Cuckoo, died, they began to take in strays, apparently at one point having eighteen of them in their home.
 The couple integrated into Cambridge life, Gerald serving on numerous university boards and committees and Fredegond attending dinners with him when she was not nursing sick cats back to health.
-She continued writing poetry however she published only once more, a critical study of Christina Rossetti in 1931.
+She continued writing poetry however she published only once more, a critical study of Christina Rossetti in 1931, published by Cambridge University Press.
 Throughout these years Fredegond also recalls travelling and holidays to France.
 Although it appears that the Woolfs and Shoves were no longer in contact, Fredegond wrote an emotional letter of condolence to Leonard Woolf on hearing of Virginia’s death.